Paul Anka: 1990s comeback

-Anka's 1998 album A Body of Work was his first new US studio release since Walk a Fine Line in 1983; vocalists and performers included Celine Dion, Kenny G, Patti LaBelle, and Skyler Jett.
-The album included a new version of "Hold Me 'Til the Morning Comes", once again performed with Peter Cetera.
+Anka's 1998 album A Body of Work was his first new U.S. studio release since Walk a Fine Line in 1983; vocalists and performers included Celine Dion, Kenny G, Patti LaBelle, and Skyler Jett.
+The album included a new version of "Hold Me 'Til the Mornin' Comes", once again performed with Peter Cetera.
 In 2005, Anka released an album of big-band arrangements of contemporary Rock songs titled, Rock Swings; the album provided a mainstream comeback of sorts that saw Anka awarded a star on Canada's Walk of Fame in Toronto.

 On October 12, 2009, Anka stated that Michael Jackson's new release titled "This Is It" was a collaborative effort between the two in 1980.
 According to Anka, after recording the song, Jackson decided not to use it and the tune was then recorded and released by Sa-Fire.
 After Anka threatened to sue for credit and a share of royalties, the administrators of Jackson's estate granted Anka 50% of the copyright.
 An additional song that Jackson co-wrote with Anka from this 1980 session, "Love Never Felt So Good", was discovered shortly thereafter.
 His album Songs of December charted at No. 58 in Canada in November 2011.

 Italy

 Anka collaborated with a number of Italian musicians, including composer/director Ennio Morricone, singer-songwriter Lucio Battisti, and lyricist Mogol.
 His official discography reports nine singles released by RCA Italiana, but the Italian charts list at least six other songs he interpreted or recorded in Italian.
 His top hit was "Ogni giorno" which scored No. 1 in 1962, followed by "Piangerò per te" and "Ogni volta", which reached both No. 2, in 1963 and 1964.
-"Ogni volta" ("Every Time") was sung by Anka during the Festival di Sanremo of 1964 and then sold more than one million copies in Italy alone; it was also awarded a gold disc.
+"Ogni volta" ("Every Time") was sung by Anka during the Sanremo Music Festival 1964 and then sold more than one million copies in Italy alone; it was also awarded a gold disc.

-He returned to Sanremo in 1968 with "La farfalla impazzita" by Battisti-Mogol.
+Anka returned to Sanremo in 1968 with "La farfalla impazzita" by Battisti-Mogol.
 On that occasion, the same title was interpreted by Italian crooner Johnny Dorelli.
 The pair of singers, however, were eliminated before the final stage of the musical contest.
-Anka, maybe only coincidentally, left the Italian scene shortly thereafter.
-In 2003, Anka came back with an exclusive concert in Bologna, organized by the Italian company Mapei during the CERSAIE exhibition.
-He recorded a version of "My Way" with alternate lyrics dedicated to the sponsor of the evening.

 In 2006, he recorded a duet with 1960s Italian hitmaker Adriano Celentano, a new cover of "Diana", with Italian lyrics by Celentano-Mogol and with singer-songwriter Alex Britti on the guitar.
 The song hit No. 3.